previous page back to table of contents next page

 IV.3.a.
 Introduction

 The NEOWISE spacecraft and instrument functioning parameters presented their own challenges unique to IR observations from spacecraft platforms.
-Parallax motion is minimized by the terminator-following orbit of NEOWISE, making the distances to moving objects more difficult to determine, and objects with low-projected sky velocities more difficult to detect than from ground-based observatories.
-Designed to be sensitive to both slow- and fast-moving objects, WMOPS operates on the extracted source lists produced by the Scan/Frame Pipeline processing of each NEOWISE pole-to-pole scan.
-These source lists are astrometrically and photometrically calibrated, spurious detections of image artifacts are identified, and many of the previously known Solar system objects in the field of view of each NEOWISE exposure are associated with source detections.
+Parallax motion between sequential observations was minimized by the terminator-following orbit of NEOWISE, which made the distances to moving objects more difficult to determine, and objects with low-projected sky velocities more difficult to detect than from ground-based observatories.
+Designed to be sensitive to both slow- and fast-moving objects, WMOPS operated on the extracted source lists produced by the Scan/Frame Pipeline processing of each NEOWISE pole-to-pole scan.
+These source lists were astrometrically and photometrically calibrated, spurious detections of image artifacts were identified, and many of the previously known Solar system objects in the field of view of each NEOWISE exposure were associated with source detections.

-WMOPS processing begins by first selecting sources with a flux measurement signal-to-noise ratio (SNR) above a 4.5-σ threshold that were not flagged as artifacts.
-Profile-fit measurements resulting in rchi2>4 were also rejected as these are likely cosmic rays or other artifacts, except in the case of detections with SNR>15-σ, where the rchi2 requirement is ignored.
-WMOPS then identifies and filters out "stationary" objects that repeated in position between scans.
-Linkages between pairs of non-stationary detections were then made using the FindTracklets routine (courtesy of the Pan-STARRS project; see Kubica et al. 2007 Icarus 189, 151-168), and then detection-pair linkage is performed using the CollapseTracklets routine (courtesy of the Vera C. Rubin Observatory/LSST project; Myers et al. 2008, DPS 40, 52.06) to generate lists of candidate moving object tracks.
-These steps are run several times, over adjacent overlapping regions of the sky.
-A database of detection pairs is kept during the processing, as well as a "legacy" database that is updated post-processing, which serves as the WMOPS "memory" between runs.
+WMOPS processing began by first selecting sources with a flux measurement signal-to-noise ratio (SNR) above a 4.5-σ threshold that were not flagged as artifacts.
+Profile-fit measurements resulting in rchi2>4 were also rejected as these are likely cosmic rays or other artifacts, except in the case of detections with SNR>15-σ, where the rchi2 requirement is ignored to facilitate identification of objects that showed cometary activity.
+WMOPS then identified and filtered out "stationary" objects that repeated in position between scans.
+Linkages between pairs of non-stationary detections were then made using the FindTracklets routine (courtesy of the Pan-STARRS project; see Kubica et al. 2007 Icarus 189, 151-168), and then detection-pair linkage was performed using the CollapseTracklets routine (courtesy of the Vera C. Rubin Observatory/LSST project; Myers et al. 2008, DPS 40, 52.06) to generate lists of candidate moving object tracks.
+These steps were run several times, over adjacent overlapping regions of the sky.
+A database of detection pairs was kept during the processing, as well as a "legacy" database that was updated post-processing, which served as the WMOPS "memory" between runs.

 IV.3.b.
 NEOWISE-Reactivation Adaptations